turbot/steampipe-plugin-kubernetes/docs/index.md

 [Kubernetes](https://kubernetes.io) is an open-source system for automating deployment, scaling, and management of containerized applications.

-The Kubernetes plugin make it simpler to query the variety of Kubernetes resources deployed in a Kubernetes cluster using [Steampipe](https://steampipe.io).
+The Kubernetes plugin makes it simpler to query the variety of Kubernetes resources deployed in a Kubernetes cluster using [Steampipe](https://steampipe.io).

-Apart from querying the deployed resources, the plugin also supports scanning of [Kubernetes manifest files](#manifest-files) from different sources, parsing the configured [Helm charts](#helm-charts) and scanning all the templates to get the list of Kubernetes resources.
+Apart from querying the deployed resources, the plugin also supports scanning [Kubernetes manifest files](#manifest-files) from different sources, parsing the configured [Helm charts](#helm-charts) and scanning all the templates to get the list of Kubernetes resources.

 ## Documentation